-If you come across a will that's been marked up—for example, lines drawn across the text, with "revoked" or similar words written on it, the result may not be clear.
-Is there doubt about who did the crossing out?
-If surviving family members don’t agree, you may need witnesses to testify about what happened or even get a handwriting expert to weigh in.
+The will-maker is the only person who can revoke the will.
+Is there any doubt about who did the crossing out?
+If surviving family members disagree about who marked up the will, you might need witnesses to testify about what happened or even get a handwriting expert to weigh in.

-The existence of a copy doesn't change that, because even someone who tore up his or her will might not have gotten around to finding and destroying all the copies.
-After all, it's common for people to give copies of their wills to close relatives or the person who's named in the will as executor.
+The existence of a copy doesn't change that because even someone who tore up a will might not have gotten around to finding and destroying all the copies.
+After all, it's common for people to give copies of their wills to close relatives or the person named in the will as executor.